DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/strings it.md

 ---
 ## Solution:
-We can use the `strings` BASH command to exstract all strings in a file.
-Here we are looking for a specific string, so we need to parse se output of `strings` on to `grep` so we can search for that specific string.
-In order to parse or pipe det output we use `|`.
+We can use the `strings` BASH command to extract all strings in a file.
+Here we are looking for a specific string, so we need to parse see output of `strings` on to `grep` so we can search for that specific string.
+In order to parse or pipe the output, we use `|`.

 ![](./attachments/Pasted%20image%2020220330164418.png)